drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/04.displaying-products/04.theme-product/docs.md

 ### Theming product attribute values
 The default product attribute template is commerce-product-attribute-value.html.twig

-- This template will be used whenever the "Rendered attribute" formatter is selected for a product variations field.
+- This template will be used whenever the *Rendered attribute* formatter is selected for a product variations field.
-- Use "Manage display" for your product attribute to make sure that all the fields you want displayed are enabled for the "Add to Cart Form" display mode.
+- Use *Manage display* for your product attribute to make sure that all the fields you want displayed are enabled for the *Add to Cart Form* display mode.

 #### Available variables
 - **attributes**: HTML attributes for the wrapper.